openstack-archive/congress/doc/source/ha-overview.rst

   |  Oslo Msg  |   | DBs (policy, config, push data, exec log)|
   +------------+   +------------------------------------------+

+- Performance impact of HAHT deployment:

   - Downtime: < 1s for queries, ~2s for reactive enforcement
-- Deployment considerations:
+  - Throughput and latency: leverages multi-process and multi-node parallelism
+  - DSDs nodes are separated from PE, allowing high load DSDs to operate more smoothly and avoid affecting PE performance.
+  - PE nodes are symmetric in configuration, making it easy to load balance evenly.
+  - No redundant data-pulling load on datasources

+- Requirements for HAHT deployment

-  - Cluster manager (eg. Pacemaker + Corosync) can be used to manage warm standby
+  - Cluster manager (eg. Pacemaker + Corosync) to manage warm standby
   - Does not require global leader election
-- Performance considerations:

-  - Multi-process, multi-node query throughput
-  - No redundant data-pulling load on datasources
-  - DSDs node separate from PE, allowing high load DSDs to operate more smoothly and avoid affecting PE performance.
-  - PE nodes are symmetric in configuration, making it easy to load balance evenly.

 Details
 ~~~~~~~